multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 You can now use the callback calls API to cancel a single scheduled callback call or a list of calls.

-### Feature

-**New advanced reporting dashboards**

-The following new advanced reporting dashboard is available:

-* **Deflections**.
-Get deflection information by queue and for your entire contact center.
-For more information, see [Deflections dashboards](https://cloud.google.com/contact-center/ccai-platform/docs/dashboards-deflections).

 ### Fixed

 The following issues were addressed in this release: